jlewi/kubeflow-dev/vscode/README.md

 </html>
 ```

-* Happens even if I run from within the pod.
+* Can connect to it running it in a sidecar as jupyter
-* The thing that changed is I'm user jovyan now; I think it was working when I was running as root.
+  * Seems to take a while to load.
-  * Seems to work as root; takes some time to load.
+  * Issue with websockets and port-forward?